BLM Idaho COVID-19 Information

 Consistent with the CDC July 27, 2021 announcement regarding updated Interim Public Health Recommendations for Fully Vaccinated People, all Federal employees, onsite contractors, and visitors, regardless of vaccination status, are required to wear a mask inside Federal buildings located in areas of substantial or high community transmission.
 Federal employees, onsite contractors, and visitors who are not fully vaccinated also need to continue to physically distance consistent with CDC guidance.

-At the present time, all Bureau of Land Management (BLM) Offices in Idaho are located in areas of substantial or high community transmission.
+At the present time, all Bureau of Land Management (BLM) Offices in Idaho are located in areas of substantial or high community transmission except for the Challis Field Office.

 The following BLM Idaho Offices are currently open to public visitation (in alphabetical order):